karatemuffin/rsbparser/readme.md

 	Make sure that the user running the php script has the permission to run the 'at' command

         sudo vim /etc/at.deny

+	Also make sure that the user running the php script has access to an shell

+	sudo vim /etc/passwd

 ## PHP dependencies
   - [Composer](https://getcomposer.org/)